godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 ----------

-Everything in the streaming system is expressed in mipmap levels, where **0 is the full-resolution image** and each level above that halves the resolution:
+Everything in the streaming system is expressed in mipmap levels, where **0 is the full-resolution image** and each level above that halves the resolution.
+For example, for a 4096x4096 texture:
 +-----------+---------------------------+
 | LOD level | Size of a 4096² texture   |
 +===========+===========================+